KC and the Sunshine Band (album): History

 KC and the Sunshine Band contains two of the group's biggest hits, "That's the Way (I Like It)" and "Get Down Tonight", both of which reached No. 1 on the Billboard Hot 100 and the R&B Singles Chart.
-The song "Boogie Shoes" also subsequently became a hit in early 1978 after being included on the Saturday Night Fever soundtrack.
+"Boogie Shoes" also subsequently became a hit in early 1978 after a slightly pitched-down version of the song was included on the Saturday Night Fever soundtrack.

 The album was remastered and reissued with bonus tracks in 2012 by Big Break Records.